danmaps/medication-assessment-tool/README.md

 # medication-assessment-tool
 save time, generate mats from excel<br>
-created for Emily when she was tasked with delivering medication information via a complicated `.docx` format.<br>
+created for Emily when she was tasked with tediously collating medication information in a complicated `.docx` format for a few classes in nursing school.<br>

 ## Usage:
 on your macbook, install python using miniconda https://docs.conda.io/en/latest/miniconda.html